jerryjappinen/Servant/site/content/technical-docs/about/asset-packages.md

-# Theme
+# Assets

-The styles and scripts that create the look and feel for any template are called a theme.
-Usually a theme is made for a specific kind of template.
+The styles, scripts and accompanying assets that create the look and feel for any template are located under the assets directory (`site/theme/` by default).
+They often target a specific kind of template.

-Themes consist of stylesheets, scripts and accompanying assets.
-All the files under `site/theme/` are considered to be a part of a theme. **All theme files are loaded automatically, alphabetically and recursively**.
+**All assets are loaded automatically, alphabetically and recursively**.
+Servant merges and minifies them as needed.